Medvedev91/Option1/README.md

 The idea - to bind shortcuts like `⌥-1`, `⌥-2` for windows you need.

 Try it now.
-Press `⌥-1` to open Calendar app, and `⌥-2` to open Notes app.
+Press `⌥-1` to open Calendar app, `⌥-2` to open Notes app.
 This is the default Option1 settings.

 ## todo docs